Sam-Hall/NFC-HID-Emulate/README.md

 Testing performed only on the ACR122U model, but other USB models should work with some minor modifications to the reader package.

+Designed to run as a service in the background (or more accurately, a user daemon - since it requires the current user desktop session to function).
+The ideal time to start the program is on login.
+To avoid conflicts, the application will only attempt to load once.
+You may have problems getting it to work after switching users unless the first user logs out completely.

+There are some command line args, you can bring up all currently available options with the "-h" switch.

 ## Platforms
 Developed with Python versions 2.7.6 and 2.7.10